jhu-syvertsj/CS484/README.txt

   (ie: using the dos 'pause' command to keep the terminal from closing when running using a double-click.

-  A text file, "homework_two_test.txt" is provided and will be read by default if the file name is not provided on the command line.
+  A text file, "homework_two_input.txt" is provided and will be read by default if the file name is not provided on the command line.
 A different file may be provided as the first argument.
   The second optional command argument is a delimeter, which, by default,